 Working on a ‘no win – no fee’ basis, TLW’s experienced team can help you through the FSCS compensation process.
 Our clients are reassured by our knowledge and experience of FSCS procedures and, indeed, we have had FSCS claims successfully upheld for clients whose claims had previously been refused on purely technical grounds.
 The team can also advise in relation to making a complaint to the FOS and where necessary, start Court proceedings.

-If you are concerned about yours, a friend or loved one’s investment with The Resort Group, please get in touch with TLW Solicitors by calling 0800 169 5925, emailing firstname.lastname@example.org or complete the call back form below.
+If you are concerned about yours, a friend or loved one’s investment with The Resort Group, please get in touch with TLW Solicitors by calling 0800 169 5925, emailing firstname.lastname@example.org or complete our call back form.

-Time limits can apply and so anyone wishing to bring a claim should do so without delay.
+Time limits can apply so anyone wishing to claim should do so without delay.